monarkmodi/Geslite/README.md

 * Program name : Geslite
 * Program version : 1.0
 * Description : Controlling Arduino components using gestures to automate the devices around you.
 * Creator(s) : This project has been worked by Team 15 at Hack Umass 2015.
 At the University of Massachussets Amherst.
-Contributing authors for this project include: Monark Modi; Uday Savaria; Punith Kumar and Nirman Dave.
+Contributing authors for this project include: Monark Modi, Uday Savaria, Punith Kumar and Nirman Dave.

 Licensing
 =======